There’s no doubt 2017 has been a very good year for technology and tech stocks.

 Following especially high anticipation, September’s iPhone launch did not disappoint legions of Apple fans worldwide.
 The X’s edge-to-edge OLED display, front-and-back glass panels, superb dual rear cameras and advanced face-recognition system showed off Apple’s design and engineering strengths like seldom before.
 The near-$1,000 starting price raised eyebrows, but checkbooks came out.
 It helps that many Android rivals are getting close to Apple’s price point, making the cost seem more normal than it would have otherwise.

 Tesla’s Model 3

 Normally a car launch wouldn’t be considered a tech story.
-When it’s a Tesla (NASDAQ:TSLAC), the definition changes.
+When it’s a Tesla (NASDAQ:TSLAF), the definition changes.
 When it’s an electric car with high level features and performance at less than $40,000, it counts big.
 Support (for an extra $5,000) of an advanced autonomous driving system like no other, ups the ante considerably.
 The Model 3 launch may change the dynamics of car ownership in a way not seen since the Model T. Assuming, of course, the company can solve battery assembly challenges and fill those more than 455,000 Model 3 reservations.